Audi Q7 SUV review

 - Less powerful diesel is noisy

-For the latest version, Audi has kept what made the original such a success story – namely its huge, versatile seven-seat interior – but addressed some of the criticisms, including that it was too bulky and intimidating, both to look at and to drive.
+For the latest version of the Q7, Audi has kept what made the original such a success story – namely its huge, versatile seven-seat interior – but addressed some of the criticisms, including that it was too bulky and intimidating, both to look at and to drive.
 The latest version has lost none of its imposing presence, but it's leaner and more agile than before.

 More reviews

-There's a brace of plug-in hybrids too, with both combining a V6 petrol engine and an electric motor and battery.
+There's a brace of plug-in hybrids too, with both combining a V6 petrol engine and an electric motor and battery, however, supply issues mean these aren’t currently available to order.
 The entry model is badged 55 TFSI e and produces 375bhp, while the flagship 60 TFSI e model has 449bhp.
 Both cars offer pure-electric running with a range of up to 26 miles and can be charged overnight via a home wallbox.

 One version with very specific appeal is the Audi SQ7, the flagship performance model of the Q7 lineup.
 A 2020 update saw the 4.0-litre V8 diesel engine discontinued and replaced by an even more powerful 4.0-litre twin-turbocharged V8 petrol engine that upped the SQ7’s power output to 500bhp.
 The end result is a two-tonne SUV that sprints from 0-62mph in just 4.1 seconds.

-All versions of the Q7 are plushly equipped as standard with the Sport trim level getting adaptive air suspension, Matrix LED headlights, leather upholstery with heated front seats and 19-inch alloy wheels.
-The sportier S Line model adds to this with Audi’s Virtual Cockpit digital dial display and 20-inch alloy wheels, while the Black Edition model gains Valcona leather sports seats, adaptive air sport suspension and larger 21-inch alloy wheels.
-The range-topping Vorsprung trim features 22-inch alloy wheels and a Bose surround sound stereo.
+All versions of the Q7 are plushly equipped as standard, with the Sport trim level getting adaptive air suspension, Matrix LED headlights, leather upholstery with heated front seats, 19-inch alloy wheels and Audi’s Virtual Cockpit digital dial display.
+The sportier S Line model adds 20-inch alloy wheels, black headlining and privacy glass, while the Black Edition model gains adaptive air sport suspension, black exterior trim and larger 21-inch alloy wheels.
+Costing from over £83,000, the range-topping Vorsprung trim features highlights including 22-inch alloy wheels, a Bose surround sound stereo and four-wheel steering.

 At least safety shouldn't be an issue: independent crash-test experts Euro NCAP awarded the Q7 the maximum five stars in late 2019.